 A 3-star hotel located right on the seafront in Velas, São Jorge, looking out over the sea towards Pico.
 All the rooms have balconies overlooking the sea and there is a large outdoor pool.

 On Terceira, we stay in the historic Hotel Sao Sebastiao, one of two Pousadas on the Azores.
 Situated within a fortress, it has 28 bedrooms .
 All rooms have an en-suite bathroom, heating/air conditioning, minibar, phone, cable TV, hairdryer, safe and internet access.

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.

 Walks are on good paths and range from 2 to 8 miles (3.25-12.75km), mixed with a wide range of sightseeing.
 There is an additional option to ascend Mt Pico 7,713 feet (2,314), the highest peak in the Atlantic, at a supplementary cost.

-Day 3: Caldeira and Capelinhos – a full day tour, with options for shorter walks, takes us to Caldera for magnificent views of Mt Pico and to Capelinhos with its dramatic lines of volcanic cones leading to the crater.
+The next day is a full day tour of the island, with options for shorter walks, takes us to Caldera for magnificent views of Mt Pico and to Capelinhos with its dramatic lines of volcanic cones leading to the crater.

-Day 14: Geo Tour – Sao Miguel is made up of three volcanoes which have fused together to form one island and we spend the day with a local geologist/geographer learning how these powerful volcanic forces created the islands.
+Sao Miguel is made up of three volcanoes which have fused together to form one island and we spend our final day with a local geologist/geographer learning how these powerful volcanic forces created the islands.
 Throughout the day we will take short walks to points of interest.

 A full passport, valid for 3 months beyond the length of stay.